 Lab grown diamonds can be more sustainable than mined diamonds.

-But, some significant variables in the sustainability and ethics of lab grown diamonds are:
+But, there can be significant variables in the sustainability and ethics of lab grown diamonds.

 – The diamond seed material used

 The sourcing of this diamond seed material plays a part in how sustainable and ethical the finished lab grown diamond product is